Full-Time RVing With A Plan B

 We’ve mentioned it more than a few times in our blogs.
 When you live full time in your RV, you’ve got to be flexible, and you’ve got to have a plan B. If you’re boondocking, a plan B and even a plan C isn’t a bad idea.
 There was a stretch of about 6 months straight where every single time we arrived at our plan A destination, something prevented us from staying.
 It became a joke between us.
 Comments like “why even have a plan A since we know we’ll end up at Plan B” were often overheard in our RV.
 Some of the causes were weather, road construction causing closures, and the government shutdowns just to name a few.

 Life is About Chapters

 In 2018 we boondocked our way across the USA.
 We spent a total of $48 in camping fees for the entire year.
 You can read our blog about it below.

 We were determined to show everyone it really can be done in a big rig.
-We made some sacrifices along the way, and skipped a few things we might have stopped to see had there been boondocking near by.
+There were some sacrifices along the way and we skipped a few things we might have stopped to see had there been boondocking nearby.
 We had been told by so many people that we’d never be able to boondock full time in a big rig.
 And if we did, we’d spend most of our time in Walmart parking lots, rest areas and truck stops.
-We knew we could do it different.
-We wanted the beautiful lake side, or amazing mountain views.
+We knew we could do it differently.
+We wanted a beautiful lakeside or amazing mountain views.
 And we got them!
 We did it!

 Priceless!
 The best of boondocking, and meeting new people.
 This small yearly membership allows you to stay on private land that the owners have opened up for us.
 Usually between 2 and 5 nights.
 Sometimes they have hookup’s and sometimes it’s just land.
 You can make a reservation and talk to the land owners straight through the Boondocks Welcome website.